spotfiresoftware/tibco-streaming-samples/web/prometheus-metrics/README.md

 # Web: Prometheus Metrics Integration

-How to integrate with Prometheus Metrics in TIBCO Streaming.
+How to integrate with Prometheus Metrics in Spotfire Streaming.

 Samples :